Helen Hawkes | October 2020

 Struggling to meet demand

-As a result, the potential for burnout is something many public practitioners are grappling with.
+As a result, many public practitioners are facing potential burnout.

 Even in South Australia, which has not been as severely impacted by COVID-19, principal of SumTotal Accounting & Business Karen Conlon FCPA says coming to grips with government support initiatives and keeping up with the increased workload has been “pretty tough”.

-“At the start, clients didn’t know what was going on and we were inundated with phone calls,” Conlon says, who is also deputy president of CPA Australia’s Divisional Council South Australia.
+“At the start, clients didn’t know what was going on and we were inundated with phone calls,” says Conlon, who is also deputy president of CPA Australia’s Divisional Council South Australia.

 “Other work, including tax returns, is still six to eight weeks behind and now we’re looking at JobKeeper phase two, having to revaluate all businesses again, and planning to do so in December too.”

-“I’ve never read so much legislation,” Pickering declares.
+“I’ve never read so much legislation,” Pickering says.
 “When it came to this tax season, we were feeling quite exhausted and overwhelmed.”

-Pickering and her 18 staff have been greatly assisted by reaching out to colleagues and peers.
+Pickering and her 18 staff have been reaching out to colleagues and peers.

 “I’m also part of a few great Facebook small business groups where I have been able to stay connected and share questions and answers about JobKeeper, or cash flow boosts,” she says.

-However, there are still business challenges from the second lockdown that has been imposed in Victoria until October 25 this year.
+However, there are still business challenges from the second lockdown in Victoria until October 25 this year.

 “My two staff and I are not able to meet face-to-face to review files and we can’t access the office to get other files that we need,” Frey says.
 “This has made the review process a lot longer than normal.”